Jimmy McGrory: 1920s

 By the late 1920s McGrory was a wanted man; in five seasons he had scored 143 League and Scottish Cup goals in just 152 games, and Celtic had already received and turned down countless offers for him.
 However, in August 1927 they decided to accept an offer from Arsenal for £10,000, which would have set a new world football transfer record.

-McGrory had accepted a paid holiday invitation from Celtic to make a pilgrimage to the shrine at Lourdes, as a guest of Celtic manager Willie Maley.
-What McGrory didn't know was that Celtic had arranged a meeting with Arsenal manager Herbert Chapman and chairman Sir Samuel Hill-Wood MP in London.
-Upon arriving in London at Euston railway station, McGrory was surprised to be met on the station platform by Chapman and Hill-Wood (Maley knew, but had said nothing to McGrory about the ulterior motive).
-Chapman tried his hardest to charm and persuade McGrory to sign for Arsenal, but he turned him down flatly.
-Upon their return from Lourdes, McGrory and Maley were again met in London by Chapman and Hill-Wood in a surprise (even to Maley this time) visit.
-Arsenal made one last attempt at getting McGrory's signature, but again failed to persuade him.
+McGrory accepted a paid holiday invitation from Celtic to make a pilgrimage to the shrine at Lourdes, as a guest of Celtic manager Willie Maley; however, Maley had arranged a meeting with Arsenal manager Herbert Chapman and chairman Sir Samuel Hill-Wood MP in London, which surprised McGrory when he and Maley arrived at Euston railway station.
+Chapman tried his hardest to persuade McGrory to sign for Arsenal, but he turned him down flatly.
+Upon their return from Lourdes, McGrory and Maley were again met in London by Chapman and Hill-Wood (this time also surprising Maley) and made one last attempt at getting McGrory's signature, but again failed to persuade him.
 In the aftermath of his refusal to leave Celtic, McGrory's weekly wage was reduced from £9 to £8 from the beginning of the season, with no warning or reason given.
 It is generally assumed that this was done out of spite for his refusal to sign for Arsenal and the club's loss of a £10,000 windfall.
 McGrory would later quip about the episode that "McGrory of Arsenal just never sounded as good as McGrory of Celtic".

-It was ultimately an unsuccessful season though, with Celtic finishing second in the First Division and losing the Scottish Cup Final.
+It was ultimately an unsuccessful season though, with Celtic finishing second in the Division One and losing the Scottish Cup Final.
 Despite all his disappointment, he kept up his exceptional goal scoring feats, completing back to back finishes as top League scorer in Scotland with 47 goals in 36 games.
 He scored a total of 53 League and Scottish Cup goals in 42 games that season, and a further nine goals in the Glasgow Cup brought his tally up to a total of 62 goals for the season.
 Among these goals, which again included eight hat-tricks, he created what is still a Celtic, Scottish and British record for the most goals in a top-flight League match by one player, with 8 goals in a 9–0 win over Dunfermline on 14 January 1928.